Networking Fundamentals

 Network Namespaces

-Isolated network stacks.
-Creating network namespaces, why containers see different networks, and communicating between namespaces.
+voyagehow to create network namespaces for isolated network stacks, why containers see different networks, and how to communicate between them

 Container to Outside World